HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

 <div class=boxed markdown=1>
 ⚠ This is _not_ in general an actual product with some element $I$.
 It's purely notational.
 Some authors use $A \wedge I$ instead, but I don't really like that either.

+The best notation is probably $\text{Cyl}(A)$ or something similar, but in this post I want to emphasize the relationship with the classical topological case, so I'll stick with $A \times I$.
 </div>

 Now if $f, g : A \to B$, then a homotopy between $f$ and $g$ is